fignewtonfood/dnd/README.md

-# DnD
+# D&D Campaign Manager

-##### Epicodus D&D Campaign Manager, started 8/29/2015
+##### a simple character creator and campaign manager, started 8/29/2015

-#### By Tim White, Ike Mattice, Dillon Lloyd Lee & Charles Moss
+#### By Tim White, Ike Mattice, Dillon Lloyd Lee, Michael Rapp & Charles Moss

 ## Description

-This program will store shoes and shoe brands into a MySQL database.
-The user will have the capability to create, read, update, and delete individual shoe entries as well as creating and reading shoe brands.
+This program is the week-long group project for Epicodus.
+It will provide easy, simplified construction steps for new D&D5e characters--perfect for beginners!--and store its data in a MySQL database.
+Dungeon Master's can access campaigns and organize all characters.

 ## Setup